Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-B_pY-VYMMOE.md

 ### Transcript

-> factorygame.com how many new machines in update four uh i don't know if the top my head at least two at least three we've announced three we've announced three and i'm like at least two
+> factorygame.com how many new machines in update four, i don't know if the top my head at least two at least three we've announced three we've announced three and i'm like at least two